Kankoda/website/collections/_emojikit-features/ui-components.md

 )
 ```

-The code above injects a custom action that prints the selected emoji (you can do this by observing the binding as well) and highlights the selected emoji by scaling it up and stroking it with a blue circle.
+The code above injects a custom action that prints the selected emoji (you can do this by observing the binding too) and highlights the selected emoji by scaling it up and stroking it with a blue circle.

 Note that the emoji picker will only add skintones callouts on iOS 16.4, macOS 12 and later versions.